krzyszt/angular-redux-rxjs-boilerplate/README.md

 <a href="https://redux.js.org/">Redux</a> and
 <a href="https://redux-observable.js.org/">Redux-observable</a>.

-A React version yu can find here <a href="https://github.com/krzyszt/react-redux-rxjs-boilerplate">react-redux-rxjs-boilerplate</a>.
+A React version you can find here <a href="https://github.com/krzyszt/react-redux-rxjs-boilerplate">react-redux-rxjs-boilerplate</a>.

 ## Quick start